phoenixframework/phoenix/guides/deployment/heroku.md

 If you are just getting started, or you don't expect to use the features above, Heroku should be enough for your needs.
 For instance, if you are migrating an existing application running on Heroku to Phoenix, keeping a similar set of features, Elixir will perform just as well or even better than your current stack.

-If you want a platform-as-a-service without these limitations, try [Gigalixir](gigalixir.html).
+If you want a platform-as-a-service without these limitations, there are alternatives listed in the sidebar and also generally available elsewhere.
 If you would rather deploy to a cloud platform, such as EC2, Google Cloud, etc, consider using `mix release`.

 ## Steps